 - Simmer for 5 mins or until the chocolate is fully melted and you have a smooth chocolate ganache.

-- Turn off the flame and cover the chocolate ganache.
+- Turn off the heat and cover the chocolate ganache.
 Allow the ganache to come down to room temperature.
 THEN place it in the fridge for at least 4 to 5 hours to cool down.

 - Pour the ice cream base into a container.
 Add leftover chocolate ganache in between layers or on the top.